-Dr. Leigh is a well known chiropractor in the Chapel Hill area.
+Dr. Leigh is a well known Chiropractic Physician in the Chapel Hill area.
 He is highly trained, has over 20 years experience and cares deeply about his patients.
 His gentle, non-surgical spinal decompression therapy can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.

 You don’t have to live in debilitating pain.
 Whether you have lower back pain, a pinched nerve, sciatica, radiating pain into the arms or legs, neck pain, or a variety of symptoms related to damaged or degenerative discs, spinal stenosis and post-operative complications, as well as syndromes of the lumbar and cervical spine.
 Spinal decompression therapy may be for you.

 This gentle, non-surgical procedure can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.

-The gentle distractive forces of the spinal decompression create a decompression of the spine.
+The gentle pulling forces of the spinal decompression system create a decompression of the spine.
 What this means is that the discs have room to heal and go back into the proper position.
-With proper positioning comes improved blood flow and nutrient exchange to the injured area. this allows the discs to heal.
+With proper positioning comes improved blood flow and nutrients to the injured area. this allows the discs to heal.
 You’ll experience several cycles of stretch and relaxation, which graduates to a peak over a period of several minutes.

 If you have bulged discs, spinal decompression is the surgery-free way to guide the discs back into their proper place.
 Pain goes away when the discs are moved back where they belong.